Institute for Environmental Security

 On all levels climate change is amplifying global security challenges and increasing the need for accelerated implementation of the Paris Agreement, e.g. the 2007-2010 drought in Syria has caused massive exodus from the rural areas to the cities, which has been considered a key driver for the extreme violence and destruction of the country; droughts in the Sahel pit pastoralists against farmers with deadly conflicts as a result; climate change aggravating water deficits in the “Dry Corridor” are an important push factor contributing to migration from Central America to the U.S.

-Together with GCCA+, the European External Action Service and GMCCC, IES is co-organising an event at COP-25 in Madrid on 11 December 2019 on "Climate and Security- emerging trends and adaptive strategies" to explore current challenges and opportunities to address the climate-security nexus in LDCs, SIDS and associated territories.
-In addition it will discuss the local and regional approach to tackle climate-security issues and analyse how various climate conflict resolution approaches could be integrated in current and future climate programs.
+Together with GCCA+, the European External Action Service and the Global Military Advisory Council on Climate Change (GMCCC), IES is co-organizing an event at in the EU Pavilion at COP-25 in Madrid on 11 December 2019 on "Climate and Security- emerging trends and adaptive strategies" to explore current challenges and opportunities to address the climate-security nexus in LDCs, SIDS and associated territories.
+In addition, it discussed the local and regional approaches to tackle climate-security issues and analyze how various climate conflict resolution approaches could be integrated into current and future climate programs.

-During this session we hope to expand our understandings of the ways in which climate change interacts with international, regional, national, human and environmental security by examining themes that can include, but are not limited to, the following:
+The session was meant to expand our understanding of the ways in which climate change interacts with international, regional, national, human and environmental security by examining themes such as:

-- Case studies of how climate change adaptation has been utilised in cooperation or peacebuilding efforts;
+- Case studies of how climate change adaptation has been utilized in cooperation or peacebuilding efforts;

 - The multiple forms of mal-adaptation including divergent adaptations that tend to increase resentment and conflict;